sharontherese/sharon-kabel/content/post/jaki-extraterrestrials/index.md

 # The Savior of Science

-THe following quotation is excerpted from: Stanley L Jaki, OSB. _The savior of science._ Grand Rapids, Mich: W.B.
+Stanley L. Jaki, OSB. _The savior of science._ Grand Rapids, Mich: W.B.
 Eerdmans, 2000.

 > Biological evolution is widely assumed to result ultimately in the formation of intelligent organic beings such as man.
 No less widespread is the assumption that a planet with an environmental fitness similar to that of earth is a most likely occurrence in planetary systems that are expected to arise around a certain class of stars.
 >